gnosisguild/mech/README.md

 Smart account with programmable ownership

-#### Transferrable ownership
+#### Token-bound ownership

-- [ERC721TokenboundMech.sol](contracts/ERC721TokenboundMech.sol): allow the holder of a designated ERC-721 NFT to sign transactions on behalf of the Mech
+- [ERC721TokenboundMech.sol](contracts/ERC721TokenboundMech.sol): allow the holder of a designated ERC-721 NFT to operate the Mech
-- [ERC1155TokenboundMech.sol](contracts/ERC721TokenboundMech.sol): allow the holder of a designated ERC-1155 NFT to sign transactions on behalf of the Mech
+- [ERC1155TokenboundMech.sol](contracts/ERC721TokenboundMech.sol): allow the holder of a designated ERC-1155 NFT to operate the Mech

 #### Threshold ownership

-- [ERC20ThresholdMech.sol](contracts/ERC20ThresholdMech.sol): allow holders of a minimum balance of an ERC-20 token to sign transactions on behalf of the Mech
+- [ERC20ThresholdMech.sol](contracts/ERC20ThresholdMech.sol): allow holders of a minimum balance of an ERC-20 token to operate the Mech
-- [ERC1155ThresholdMech.sol](contracts/ERC1155ThresholdMech.sol): allow holders of a minimum balance of ERC-1155 tokens to sign transactions on behalf of the Mech
+- [ERC1155ThresholdMech.sol](contracts/ERC1155ThresholdMech.sol): allow holders of a minimum balances of designated ERC-1155 tokens to operate the Mech

 #### Programmable ownership